VFed-SSD: Towards Practical Vertical Federated Advertising: Method

-where $f$ denotes the bottom model, $g$ denotes the top model.
-The subscripts A and B denote the location of the functions.
-To finish the forward propagation, the hidden output $\mathbf{h}_B = f_B(\mathbf{x}_B)$ of party B is sent to party A for the subsequent computation of $g_A$ and loss function; For the backward propagation, the gradient of loss over $\mathbf{h}_B$ is sent to party \textit{B} for the subsequent gradient computation for $f_B$.
+where $f$ denotes the bottom model and $g$ denotes the top model, $\mathbf{x}$ denotes inputs from parties.
+In the forward propagation, the hidden output $\mathbf{h}_B = f_B(\mathbf{x}_B)$ of party B is sent to party A for the subsequent computation of $g_A$ and loss function; For the backward propagation, the gradient of loss over $\mathbf{h}_B$ is sent to party \textit{B} for the subsequent gradient computation and parameter updates for $f_B$.
 The transmission process can be combined with encryption techniques to enhance security, as we mentioned in section \ref{sec:rl}.